 Custom 3D apps and CAD software, built specifically for the iPad can also help people involved in real-estate, product development or mechanical development showcase the renders in real-time right from their iPad.
 Add to this the facility of cloud-based storage and Internet access; things become even easier.

 Not only this, but when we talk about presentations, we’ve got Keynote which helps you create amazing presentations right on your iPad.
-With a plethora of best iPad presentation apps, creating sensational presentation has become quite an easy affair.
+With a plethora of the best iPad presentation apps, creating sensational presentation has become quite an easy affair.

 With scores of ready-made templates that are designed with an eye for detail and class, you get the desired freedom to create appealing presentations.